Julie-ANANI/carousel-menu/src/app/modules/user/admin/components/admin-users/README.md

 1. SEARCH_BY: All
 2. T_COLUMNS: All
-3. PROFILE: All
+3. USER: All

 #### Commercial:

 1. SEARCH_BY: Name, Email.
 2. T_COLUMNS: Name, Job, Company.
-3. PROFILE: View
+3. USER: View

 #### Market Test Manager:

 1. SEARCH_BY: All
 2. T_COLUMNS: All
+3. USER: View, Edit, Impersonate.

+#### Market Test Manager UMI:

+1. SEARCH_BY: All
+2. T_COLUMNS: All
-3. PROFILE: View, Edit, Impersonate.
+3. USER: View, Edit, Impersonate.

 #### Community:

 1. SEARCH_BY: All
 2. T_COLUMNS: All
-3. PROFILE: View, Edit, Impersonate.
+3. USER: View, Edit, Impersonate.

 ### Example - Market Test Manager role